JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 provide actual platform-specific implementations.
 While building the code for the specific target, the Kotlin compiler will automatically substitute the actual declaration for this target instead of the expected one.

-1. When creating a project in Android Studio, you get a template with the `Platform` interface.
-   It contains information about the platform in its `commonMain` module:
+1. When creating a project in Android Studio, you get a template with the `Platform` interface with information about the platform.
+Navigate to the `commonMain` module:

     ```kotlin
     // Platform.kt in commonMain module: